icecube/icetray-public/icetray/resources/docs/services.rst

        def Gaus(self, mean, stddev):
 	   return self.value

-The python implmentation inherits from the abstract base class which forms the interface: exactly the same as in C++.
+The python implementation inherits from the abstract base class which forms the interface: exactly the same as in C++.

 Putting this class into a file MyServices.py, you can instantiate